Twasi/twasi-docs/docs/getting-started/plugin-commands.md

 ### The StructuredPluginCommand-class

 The more subcommands your command has ("!command **add**" and "!command **remove**" for example), the more confusing your code becomes.
-To keep things as clean and readable as possible we introduced the StructuredPluginCommand into our Plugin-Framework.
+To keep things as clean and readable as possible, we introduced the StructuredPluginCommand into our Plugin-Framework.

 It works quite similar to the TwasiPluginCommand class but you can specify a bunch of subcommands that Twasi will automatically handle as if they were normal commands.
-This way you have one controller for each subcommand and do not need tons of if-elses or switch cases.
+In this way you have one controller for each subcommand and do not need tons of if-elses or switch cases.

-The StructuredPluginCommand is also multidimensional so you can specify subcommands for your subcommands what makes things a lot easier when you need to provide a complex command structure.
+The StructuredPluginCommand is also multidimensional, so you can specify subcommands for your subcommands what makes things a lot easier when you need to provide a complex command structure.

 You can start by creating a class extending StructuredPluginCommand: